-Field QC is accomplished through the use of field QC samples and field measurements checks.
+Field QC is accomplished using field QC samples and field measurements checks.
 Five types of field QC samples will be used in this project: trip blanks (VOCs only), field duplicates, field replicates, field blanks, and equipment blanks.
 Definitions of each type of QC sample are below.
 Analytical results for these samples will become the quantitative focus of the field activities.